denizariyan/ATmega328P-Interrupt-Based-Timer/README.md

 # Interrupt Based Timer for ATmega328P

 This project is an example of an interrupt based timer for the commonly used ATmega328P microcontroller.
+This project is powered by CMake and platformIO.

 ## Why use interrupt based timers?
 There is two main approaches when it comes to delaying something in embedded systems.
 This project is